ohata-toast/Network-Firewall/zh/console-guide.md

 ## Object

-In the **Object** tab, create and manage IPs, ports, and domains to use when creating policies.
+In the **Object** tab, create and manage IPs and ports to use when creating policies.

 ### Add

 * Create an object by entering the required fields.
-    * Objects can be added in three forms: IP, port, and domain.
+    * Objects can be added in two forms: IP and port.

 > [Note]
 > * Group objects cannot be added when creating a group object (only single or range objects can be added by selecting them).
-> * Domain objects can be utilized as follows
->   * Automatically collect IPs to allow or block when the destination domain has multiple IP addresses (collection interval: 5 minutes)

 ### Modify